Silvia Contreras: International career

 Ahead of Mexico's gold medal defending campaign at the 2025 World Games in Chengdu, China, Contreras was described by ESPN Deportes as the "emblematic center, captain, and voice of the team".
-"The plan for the Mexican team is to win our second World Games gold medal by advancing through the group stage undefeated," she declared, adding that "the level of flag football has grown significantly in recent years, and it's something that excites [her] greatly to be able to see and experience this level of competition."
+In an August 2025 interview, Contreras expressed confidence in the Mexican team's prospects, stating that their goal was to win a second World Games gold medal by advancing through the group stage undefeated.
+She noted that the level of flag football's competitive level had grown in recent years, and that "it [excited her] greatly to be able to see and experience this level of competition."
 After going undefeated in group stage play, Contreras caught four touchdown passes – including three from Tania Rincón – in a 40–0 win over hosts China in the quarterfinals.
-She caught another touchdown pass from Rincón in their 25–13 semifinal win over Canada, which marked her team-leading seventh touchdown reception.
+She caught another touchdown pass from Rincón in their 25–13 semi-final win over Canada, which marked her team-leading seventh touchdown reception.
 Mexico went on to defeat the United States in the final, 26–21, to capture the gold medal in a historic title defense.
+However, Contreras was unable to join the team at the 2025 IFAF Americas Continental Championship in Penonomé, Panama, due to injury.

+In May 2026, Contreras played in a friendly against Spain in Las Rozas de Madrid, helping Mexico to a 35–25 win.
+The friendly was scheduled as the conclusion of a series of joint training sessions between the two teams in an agreement between the respective national federations.

+In addition to her role as a center and wide receiver, Contreras has also lined up on the defensive side of the ball.